JavscriptLab/jsreader/README.md

 Steps

-If you not anabled boomarks
+If you not enabled boomarks
 press Control+Shift+b( in chrome ) or enable bookmarks bar first

 1. Go to reader.js page ( Open in new tab )